 Cearvol Launches Wave: An Award-Winning Hearing Solution With AI And Touchscreen Control Designed For Real Life

-New York - March 20, 2026 - Cearvol today announced the launch of Wave, a professional-grade hearing solution designed to make daily life clearer, more connected, and more confident for millions of people living with hearing loss.
+NEW YORK, March 20, 2026 (GLOBE NEWSWIRE) -- Cearvol today announced the launch of Wave, a professional-grade hearing solution designed to make daily life clearer, more connected, and more confident for millions of people living with hearing loss.

 At its core, Wave is built around a simple belief: hearing technology should feel empowering-not complicated, visible, or intimidating.
 By combining advanced AI sound processing with an intuitive touchscreen charging case, Wave delivers both clinical-level performance and everyday ease of use.